109 Shelden Ave.

 109 Shelden Avenue

-Built 1910 as the Odd Fellows Temple
+Built 1910 for the Independent Order of Odd Fellows

-Currently not in use and owned by the City of Houghton
+Currently not in use

 Sources: Csmarich, J. & Klappa, P. (2000, May 12) City of Houghton Blocks 9 and 11Report prepared for SS 422 History of American Architecture at Michigan Technological University; The Mining Gazette.
 (2013, May 23).
 City of Houghton to clean up Backroom.
 The Daily Mining Gazette.Davis, M. (n.d.).
 Independent Order of Odd Fellows.
 Copper Country Architects.; Image: 109 Shelden Ave. (c.
 1920-1930). photograph, Houghton, MI.